davidcoulson/snmp-switch-manager/README.md

    - `ports_offset_x` and `ports_offset_y` move all ports to align with the background image.
    - `ports_scale` scales all ports uniformly.
    - `port_positions` allows individual ports to be positioned manually.
+   - `device` selects the SNMP Switch Manager device from Home Assistant’s Device Registry.
+     - Diagnostics are automatically discovered (Hostname, Manufacturer, Model, Firmware Revision, Uptime).
+     - Diagnostics order can be customized directly in the card editor.
    - `color_mode` controls how port colors are interpreted:
      - `state` (default): colors reflect Admin / Oper status
      - `speed`: colors reflect negotiated link speed

    Clicking a port opens a unified information dialog (used in both panel and list views) showing:

   - Interface name
   - Admin and Oper status
+  - RX and TX throughput and cumulative
   - Speed
   - VLAN ID
   - Interface index
+  - Turn on/off button
+  - Graph button

   The port power toggle updates live in the dialog as soon as the port state changes.